liamg/extrude/README.md

 Analyse binaries for missing security features, information disclosure and more.

-:construction: Extrude is in the early stages of development, and currently only supports ELF binaries.
+:construction: Extrude is in the early stages of development, and currently only supports ELF and MachO binaries.
+PE (Windows) binaries will be supported soon.

 ![Screenshot](screenshot.png)